Bondok6/Testing-parctice/README.md

 # Testing-practice

-> One paragraph statement about the project.
+> I will write a few practical tests for JavaScript functions using the `Jest` library..

 ## Built With